-A Basic Philosophy and Tips for Volunteer Tutors
+Basic Philosophy and Tips for Volunteer Tutors

-Our basic goal is to teach adults to read and the foreign-born to speak and read English.
+Our basic goal is to teach adults to read, the foreign-born to speak and read English, and to provide GED prep (mainly in math).
 To accomplish this requires a genuine devotion to, and concern for, your student while building a ladder of successful learning experiences.
 This gives students a more positive self-image and greater self-confidence along with improved competency.